henryk/gggd/README.md

 ## Create local cookie file

-When calling `gggd` with the `-C cookie` option (where `cookie` is a file name), lynx will be configured with all necessary options to make `cookie` a file that stores cookies.
+When calling `gggd` with the `-C cookies` option (where `cookies` is a file name), lynx will be configured with all necessary options to make `cookies` a file that stores cookies.
 You can use the option `-l` (log-in and then proceed with the normal operations, i.e. fetch or update) or `-L` (log-in and then exit, e.g. to prepare a file for unattended operation) to `gggd` to call up an interative lynx session with the correct cookie configuration in which you can log in to a Google account.

-Note: Due to a limit in the lynx parameter passing (the `PERSISTENT_COOKIES` option can only be set at compile time or in a configuration file), this mode of operation utilizes a temporary lynx configuration file.
+Note: Due to a limitation in the lynx parameter passing (the `PERSISTENT_COOKIES` option can only be set at compile time or in a configuration file), this mode of operation utilizes a temporary lynx configuration file.

 ## Create a user cookie file

-If you don't want to always have to pass the `-C cookie` option you can create a lynx configuration file in `${HOME}/.lynxrc` and configure this for permanent cookies.
+If you don't want to always have to pass the `-C cookies` option you can create a lynx configuration file in `${HOME}/.lynxrc` and configure this for permanent cookies.
 Lynx *will not* read more than one configuration, so using a custom configuration file will *replace* all system defaults.
 For this reason it's recommended to create the file like so:

 ````
 lynx -show_cfg > .lynxrc